 Mr. Barry Llewellyn

-I am thrilled to be starting my first full-time school year at St. Ignatius Loyola School!
-I was an environmental scientist for GPU Nuclear for about 20 years after graduating from Elizabethtown College with a BS degree in biology and chemistry.
-When the company decided to get out of the electric generation business, my job and my entire department was eliminated.
-At that point, I made a mid-life career change and went back to school to get my Elementary Education Certification from Alvernia College in 2000.
+Mr. Llewellyn attended Sacred Heart School for grades one through eight.
+From there, he went on to Holy Name High School where he graduated in 1975.
+He went on to study biology and chemistry at Elizabethtown College where he graduated in 1979.
+Mr. Llewellyn was an environmental scientist for GPU Nuclear for about 20 years after graduating from college.
+When the company decided to get out of the electric generation business, his job and entire department was eliminated.
+At that point, Mr. Llewellyn made a mid-life career change and went back to school to get an Elementary Education Certification from Alvernia College in 2000.